paulnorthrop/accessr/README.md

 remotes::install_github("paulnorthrop/accessr")
 ```

-If you are using RStuidio then it may be a good idea to close RStudio
+If you are using RStudio then it may be a good idea to close RStudio and
-and re-open it.
-I find sometimes that an `install_github` installation
+re-open it.
-doesn’t work properyl otherwise.

 ### Getting started